PORTLAND, Ore. — Danielle Outlaw has been sworn in as chief of the Portland Police Bureau.

-Outlaw is the first black woman to become chief of police in Oregon’s largest city.
-But at her introductory news conference Thursday, Outlaw said she just wants people to see her as Danielle.
+Outlaw is the third woman, and first black woman, to become chief of police in Oregon’s largest city.

 Portland Mayor Ted Wheeler hired Outlaw this summer following a national search.
 Wheeler said he and Outlaw are both dedicated to increasing diversity and embracing equity.

 Outlaw was sworn in Monday by city auditor Mary Hull Caballero during a private ceremony at the Justice Center in downtown Portland.

 Outlaw was most recently a deputy chief for the Oakland Police Department.